 Your own towel.
 Hospital towels tend to be thin and scratchy, so pack a soft, big, bath towel for that glorious first shower after the labour.

-Nipple cream to keep your nipples from chapping and cracking.
+Nipple cream - for breastfeeding mums to keep your nipples from chapping and cracking.

 Bendy straws - these are great so that your partner can put a drink to your mouth without you worrying about holding the bottle.